iljoong/azure-workshop/2_devops_cicd/ws_hol.md

     - provision a Window VM for build agent
     - install devops agent software on build agent

-> Note that this lab will use a _self-hosted agent_ to build and release pipeline.
-For more information, please refer [Self-hosted Windows agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows?view=azure-devops)
+> __Note 1:__ This lab will use a _self-hosted agent_ to build and release pipeline.
+For more information, please refer [Self-hosted Windows agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows?view=azure-devops).<br>
+__Note 2:__ If you don't have your own SSL certificate then you can generate a [self-signed certificate in Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/create-certificate)

 ## LAB1: Create a Project and test deployment